This easy glazed carrots recipe is so very good. If you want your kids to eat more veggies, they won’t be able to resist these!

 Hey, when you’re trying to live an ultra-frugal life, carrots pack a healthy punch and cost next to nothing.
 They can be fixed a variety of ways, and they’re never out of season.
 Sounds like perfection to me.

-Even the most die-hard carrot hater might find this glazed carrot recipe hard to resist (including my own children).
+Even the most die-hard carrot hater might find this easy glazed carrots recipe hard to resist (including my own children).
 Seriously, who doesn’t love a vegetable that’s coated in a sweet, syrupy glaze?!?

 I make these glazed carrots for nearly every holiday meal.
 Since the carrots can be sliced ahead of time, they’re easy to throw on the stove while the rest of the food is in the final stages.
 And they look so pretty!